maxdeviant/degree/stark.md

 The iteration should should begin by a team meeting in which all facets of the project must attend.
 (Customer, Project Manager, Development Team, ect.)
 Durring this meeting everyone on the development team should present how far they are on thier individual tasks and report on the progress.
 Durring this time developers should inform the rest of the group if each task is on track to be finished by the end of the iteration.
 If the task is not on schedule, then a period of time dedicated to resolving any issues the developer is having can be utilized.
 Should the case be that group effort cannot resolve the issue with the task, the project manager can choose to reassign the task to someone else, or discuss with the customer about alternatives.

+To keep the project on track, the project manager should keep a detailed log book to track the project's progress.
+This log will show the amount of tasks completed per iteration, and will be used to determine if the project is on track or if there are too many tasks being attempted at once.
+If threre are too many tasks being attempted at once, the project manager will need to set up a meeting with the customer to establish which tasks have priority and which tasks must be delayed until the next iteration.

+###Acceptance Phase

+After each iteration, the tasks that were completed will go through an acceptance test.
+Durring this test, the customer will test each task to make sure that the completed task meets thier requirements and is acceptable.
+Should any changes need to be made the task will go back into development and will be presented to the customer again.
+Until all tasks have passed the acceptance phase, the next iteration cannot start.
+In the event that a task can not be accepted by the customer after a week, it will be placed into the next iteration and presented again at the end of that iteration.

+If all tasks pass the acceptance phase, the next iteration will begin and new tasks will be selected for completion.

 #Planning
 >"In preparing for battle I have always found that plans are useless, but planning is indispensable." – Dwight D. Eisenhower